zcc861007/CourseProject/README.md

 <img width="592" alt="image" src="https://user-images.githubusercontent.com/33674922/206327378-4ab5d7f2-078d-47a0-8fbe-999a094c889c.png">
 <img width="592" alt="image" src="https://user-images.githubusercontent.com/33674922/206327395-ae5ecea8-a088-451d-87c1-2f5a7b752fc1.png">

-## Improvement
+## Summary and Improvement

-Although a small dataset for training was generated, I showed that the trained model is able to extract units and metrics related to numerals.
-The pipeline is viable to automatically extract quantitative data from literature.
-Of course, there are many aspects that need to be improved.
+The preliminary results showed that units and metrics associated with numerals can be extracted by RNN with decent prediction accuracy.
+The pipeline is viable to automatically extract structural data from publication texts, and the data of the same measure can be further filtered in combination with text retrieval.

+Of course, there are several aspects that need to be improved.

 - The ground-truths were built by myself, so there could be inconsistency due to ambiguity in the writing of original text, complex relations, or my knowledge limitations about measures in thrombectomy.
 - The small dataset was created from the literature about “thrombectomy”, so it is necessary to expand the dataset and consider other domains.